 WARNING: At this time, I recommend staying away from any cheap cable that offering “1080p scaling”, or in fact scaling of any kind.
-These solutions are most likely using a scaler chip designed for TV signals that will add a significant amount of lag to the signal.
+These solutions are most likely using a scaler chip designed for TV signals that will add a significant amount of lag.
 Unless there’s a specific brand that’s been tested with actual lag testing tools, it’s best to stay away from those options.

 Recommended Component Video Cables:

 Microsoft released official component video solutions that are high quality, however they’re no longer made, so you can only find them used.
 I link to eBay search results to help point you in the right direction, but please double check anything you’re buying and make sure they’re either official Microsoft products, or from the other brands listed below.

 Microsoft released an “HD Pack” that allowed every resolution the Xbox supports, as well as SPDIF digital audio.
 Combining this with high quality component video cables will get you an excellent signal:

 Xbox Component Video Cables

 Microsoft also released direct component video cables as well: https://bit.ly/xboxcomponent